 The indicators of emotional abuse are often also associated with other forms of abuse.
 The following may be indicators of emotional abuse:

-- Developmental delay - Abnormal attachment between a child and parent/carer e.g., anxious, indiscriminate or no attachment - Indiscriminate attachment or failure to attach. - Aggressive behaviour towards others - Scape-goated within the family - Frozen watchfulness, particularly in pre-school children

-- Low self-esteem and lack of confidence - Withdrawn or seen as a "loner" difficulty relating to others.
+- Abnormal attachment between a child and parent/relative, homestay carer e.g. anxious, indiscriminate or no attachment - Indiscriminate attachment or failure to attach - Aggressive behaviour towards others - Scape-goated within the homestay - Low self-esteem and lack of confidence - Withdrawn or seen as a "loner" difficulty relating to others